 Restoration and Preservation

-Once an estate for a newspaper magnate, Hearst Castle is now a living history museum and a California State Park.
+Once an estate for a newspaper magnate, Hearst Castle is now a historic house museum and a California State Park.
 See who’s behind the ongoing restoration and preservation efforts for this legendary mansion, and discover how you can help protect it, too.